MichalisTsak/SMPS/README.md

 For this project I used altium and the extension Altium Library Loader.

 ### Note:
-1) Try opening the 3D viewer in your phone, it is implemented with Augmented Reality so you can see it in your space wherever you want and change it's size.
+1) If you can open the 3D viewer in your phone, it is implemented with Augmented Reality so you can see it in your space wherever you want and change it's size.
+It's real fun.
 2) The PCB_PDF3D.PDF is a 3D pdf and doesn't work everywhere, i used Adobe Acrobat to open it.